 "The Tramways of Dewsbury and Wakefield" by W. Pickles, first published in 1980 by the Light Rail Transit Association, 13A The Precint, Broxbourne, Herts, EN10 7HY.
 ISBN 0-900433-73-6

-I would also like to thank the following individuals for their contributions, kindness and help over the years in compiling this history: John Brook (Canberra, Australia), Anne Billeter (Medford, Oregon), John Wilson (Horbury), Ruth Nettleton (for her in-depth knowledge of all things about Ossett), David & Deborah Scriven (for their historic articles about Ossett), Anthony Smith (Melbourne, Australia), the excellent and ever helpful librarians at Ossett Library, Andrew Wilson Clay (Eli Marsden Wilson information), Steve Tiplady (Ossett School), Neville Ashby (Ossett pictures, documents and advice), Neil Westwood (Westwood Colliery information), Alan Howe (Ossett Houses, Wakefield Archives and much more help), Simon Howard, Richard Glover (Medieval Ossett), Michael Greaves (Roundwood Colliery information), Cyril Pearce (conscientious objector information), Anthony Oldroyd (for his collection of Ossett pictures), Margaret Wilby and Douglas Brammer (Flushdyke sketches), Shelagh and Cara Bower (Spencer family history), Nicholas Lunn (Megson family history), Federico Rigamonti, Sicily for correspondence about Benjamin Ingham of Sicily, David Clay for access to his family picture archive with many previously unpublished Ossett pictures, Helen Bickerdike (for her work on Beyond Ossett and Horbury history), Joan Smith (Ossett Historian) and finally that vast treasure trove of Ossett history, the Ossett Through The Ages Facebook Group (OTTA) created by Anne-Marie Fawcett, but forgetting the excellent OTTA Admin Team.
+I would also like to thank the following individuals for their contributions, kindness and help over the years in compiling this history: John Brook (Canberra, Australia), Anne Billeter (Medford, Oregon), John Wilson (Horbury), Ruth Nettleton (for her in-depth knowledge of all things about Ossett), David & Deborah Scriven (for their historic articles about Ossett), Anthony Smith (Melbourne, Australia), the excellent and ever helpful librarians at Ossett Library, Andrew Wilson Clay (Eli Marsden Wilson information), Steve Tiplady (Ossett School), Neville Ashby (Ossett pictures, documents and advice), Neil Westwood (Westwood Colliery information), Alan Howe (Ossett Houses, Wakefield Archives and much more help), Simon Howard, Richard Glover (Medieval Ossett), Michael Greaves (Roundwood Colliery information), Cyril Pearce (conscientious objector information), Anthony Oldroyd (for his collection of Ossett pictures), Margaret Wilby and Douglas Brammer (Flushdyke sketches), Shelagh and Cara Bower (Spencer family history), Nicholas Lunn (Megson family history), Federico Rigamonti, Sicily for correspondence about Benjamin Ingham of Sicily, David Clay for access to his family picture archive with many previously unpublished Ossett pictures, Helen Bickerdike (for her work on Beyond Ossett and Horbury history), Joan Smith (Ossett Historian), Rachel Driver for her work on "Kid's Corner" and finally that vast treasure trove of Ossett history, the Ossett Through The Ages Facebook Group (OTTA) created by Anne-Marie Fawcett, but not forgetting the excellent OTTA Admin Team.

 This web site is very much work in progress and there is still a great deal to add as time permits.
 I was born and brought up in Ossett and lived there the first twenty-one years of my life and the town will always have a special place in my heart.